 important to remember when writing SQL and that is that Oracle caches

-queries which are exactly the same (excluding the
+which are exactly the same as previously executed

 advantage of this feature the SQL has to be exactly the same -